Trapped in the Closet (South Park): Isaac Hayes' departure

-There were many conflicting stories as to the exact nature of Hayes' departure.
-Additional reasons given by Hayes ten months after the departure include "They didn't pay me enough", and "They weren't that nice".
-In late 2007, reports emerged claiming that Hayes was in no condition to stay, because of a stroke he suffered in January.
+There were several different stories about Hayes' departure.
+Ten months after Hayes' departure he said, "They didn't pay me enough", and "They weren't that nice".
+In late 2007, a journalist reported that Hayes was in no condition to stay, because of a stroke he suffered in January.
 According to a Fox News article, Hayes' agent Christina Kimball, herself a practicing Scientologist, was the source of the statements that Hayes quit South Park.
 Stone lent support to this view in a 2007 interview with Rolling Stone, commenting that "There are reports that Isaac had a stroke and Scientology quit the show for him, and I believe it...
 It was a brutal, up-close, personal thing with Isaac.
 If you look at the timeline, something doesn't add up."
 In a 2016 interview with The Hollywood Reporter alongside Stone and Parker, Hayes's son Isaac Hayes III confirmed that his father was disabled at the time of his resignation and that the decision must have come from one of his assistants, all of whom were Scientologists.
 Due to the absence of Hayes, Chef was voiced in "The Return of Chef" using pre-recorded snippets of dialog from previous episodes.
 The character was written out of the series by a scene near the end of that episode in which he is struck by lightning, burned, impaled, and mauled to death by a mountain lion and a grizzly bear, before being resurrected as a Darth Vader-type being by that episode's villains.